alvar21/clubs_2232/README.md

 	- Join a club which is not recruiting members (should not be possible)
 	- Quit a club not owned by the user
 	- Quit a club owned by the user

+### Views
+	- View a club with all details present
+	- View a member with all details present
 ---

 ##FEATURES
 * i.
 Users are able to create/join/quit a club.
 * ii.
 Once a new club is created, the current user would be the owner.
 * iii.
-Able to list members of a club.
+Lists members of a club.
 * iv.
-Able to view a member's membership information (last paid, date joined)
+View a member's membership information (last paid, date joined)
 * v.
 Owners are able to edit their members' membership information (last paid)
 * vi.
 Admins are able to edit/delete a club.
 * vii.
 Various statistics provided.
 * viii.
-Coordinates can be retrieved from address during club registration automatically.
+Co-ordinates can be retrieved from address during club registration automatically.
 * ix.
-Able to list the clubs a member joined (Clubs > My Clubs).
+Lists the clubs a member has joined (Clubs -> My Clubs).
 * x.
 Admins and owners are able to edit members' info.
 * xi.
-Unauthorised page pops out every time tries to do something outside their given powers.
+An unauthorised page pops out every time tries to do something outside their given powers.
 * xii.
 If an owner quits a club, he may not be a member of the club, but he will still own the club.
+* xiii.
+Members are able to join a club if the club is recruiting members (the 'join' button should appear)

 ##Weaknesses
 1. Default users (users with username firstname_lastname, inserted via data.sql) are not able to change their usernames.
 2. Owners are not able to transfer their ownership.
-3. Searches with no results don't render a "no results" message to keep user informed.

 ###Notes:
 * i.
 On creation of a club, the current user will be the owner of the club.